 What is the Wage Theft Prevention Act?

-The Wage Theft Prevention Act (WTPA) requires employers to give written notice of wage rates to all new hires.
-The notice must be given in English or in the employee’s primary language (if not English).
+The Wage Theft Prevention Act (WTPA) requires employers to give written notice of wage rates to each new hire.
+The notice must be given in English and in the employee’s primary language (if the New York State Department of Labor (NYDOL) offers a translation).
+Employers must have each employee sign and date the completed notice.
+Employers must provide a copy to each employee.

-How long do employers have to provide notice to new hires?
+When do employers need to provide this notice to employees?

 What are the penalties for not complying?

 Non-compliance with providing the notice can result in fines.
-If proper notice is not given within the first 10 days of a new hire, employers can be assessed damages by the Department of Labor.
-These fines are $50.00 per day per worker.
-The maximum amount an individual worker can recover is $5,000.00.
+If proper notice is not given within the first 10 days of a new hire, employers can be assessed damages by the NYDOL.
+These fines are $50.00 per day per employee, unless the employer paid all wages required by law.
+The maximum amount an individual employee can recover in a civil lawsuit is $5,000.00.

 - Rate or rates of pay, including overtime rate of pay (if it applies)